 Take a look at our camping checklist for a generalised list of camping essentials that will see you through any trip, whether in the high or low season.

-This where you should spend most of your time, money and energy in preparation for your great winter adventure.
-The kit set is more extensive for winter camping, and should include the following items:
+This is where you should spend most of your time, money and energy in preparation for your great UK winter camping adventure.
+Winter camping gear is more extensive for camping in winter, and should include the following items:

 Groundsheets and Sleeping Mats